ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 Get Data
 ***********

-In order to run the Land DA System, users will need input data in the form of fix files, model forcing files, restart files, and observations for data assimilation.
+In order to run the Land DA System, users will need input data in the form of fix files, model forcing files, restart files, and snow depth observations for data assimilation.
 These files are already present on Level 1 systems (see :numref:`Section %s <Level1Data>` for details).

 Users on any system may download and untar the data from the `Land DA Data Bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`_ into their ``$LANDDAROOT`` directory.
 In the working directory, run: